• Skip to primary navigation

 Notes

-Adding dried nuts and fruits to this recipe is totally optional.
-I love adding them as they add a nice crunch to the drink and also make it healthier.
+Adding dried nuts and fruits to this recipe is optional.
+I love adding them as they add a nice crunch to the drink and make it healthier.
 Instead of slivering, you can also powder the nuts.

 You can replace sugar with honey or any other sweetener of your choice.
 You can also use sugar-free substitutes like stevia or monk fruit.